Boren90/utveckla-ett-eget-api-grupp-4/README.md

 ```

 ## Create Car JSON format
-Remeber to be able to create, update or delete your car you need to include the API key in the header
+Remember to be able to create, update or delete your car you need to include the API key in the header
 ```json
 {
   "carBrand": "Volvo",